STEM Summer Scholars Institute

-- Eighty-five percent of scholars' academic time during the institute is spent in research projects with HBCU and IU faculty.
+- Eighty-five percent of scholars' academic time during the institute is spent in research projects with MSI and IU faculty.

 - Other activities include: